EvotecIT/PSEventViewer/Benchmarks/EventLogParsing/README.md

 `Metadata`, `Message`, `StructuredData`, and `Full` are run through the same event window and streaming accumulator:

 - `Metadata` touches core system fields without messages, XML, properties, attachments, or bookmarks.
 - `Message` touches core metadata, the provider-formatted message, and provider display names.
-PSEventViewer also snapshots the event bookmark, as it does for every non-metadata mode.
 - `StructuredData` touches metadata, properties, and raw XML.
-PSEventViewer also parses its named `Data` dictionary, and snapshots the bookmark.
+PSEventViewer also parses its named `Data` dictionary.
   It does not format the message or decode binary attachments.
 - `Full` requests message and structured data together.
-PSEventViewer additionally materializes its parsed `MessageData` fields and decodes binary attachments; bookmark work is already present in every non-metadata mode.
+PSEventViewer additionally materializes its parsed `MessageData` fields and decodes binary attachments.
 - `MetadataCsv` writes the five fields shown in the public README.
 The three successful engines must produce the same row count, byte count, and SHA-256.
 - `ExactRawXml` writes every native event XML fragment inside the same UTF-8 `Events` document.
 Raw .NET,